Helco/FreeRTOS-Pebble/docs/windows_build.md

 - Download Linux ISO file (Ubuntu 16.04.3 LTS) from [their website](https://www.ubuntu.com/download/desktop)
 - Inside virtualbox install Ubuntu
 - You propably want to install the guest additions from VirtualBox
-- Once inside the booted Ubuntu, open a terminal and run these commands:
+- Once inside the booted Ubuntu, open a terminal for further install steps

 ### Install pebble SDK

 For installing the pebble sdk, please see the instructions in the [debian build documentation](https://github.com/ginge/FreeRTOS-Pebble/blob/master/docs/debian_build.md)
-To install the pebble core-sdk run `pebble ping --emulator aplite`.
-This should also test if qemu works with your setup.

 ### Setting up rebble development environment on Ubuntu